ngneat/error-tailor/README.md

   }
 }
 ```
+- `controlErrorsClass` - Optional.
+A custom classes that'll be added to the control error component.
+Can be override if you set attribute `controlErrorsClass` on control
+- `controlCustomClass` - Optional.
+A custom classes that'll be added to the control if control has error.
+Can be override if you set attribute `controlCustomClass` on control
 - `controlErrorComponent` - Optional.
 Allows changing the default component that is used to render
   the errors.
 This component should implement the `ControlErrorComponent` interface.
 If you only need to
   replace the error component's template, you may derive it from the default component,